 MEng in Photonics

-- It affords students the opportunity to flexibly choose at least 16 credits of Graduate Electives to explore a breadth of technical or professional interests within Engineering or outside.
-For example, permissible Graduate Electives for the MEng program include courses in project management, entrepreneurship, and leadership.
+- It affords students the opportunity to flexibly choose graduate electives to explore a breadth of technical or professional interests within—or outside—engineering.
+For example, permissible graduate electives for the MEng program include courses in project management, entrepreneurship, and leadership.

 Admission to the MEng degree in Photonics is based on the same stringent academic standards as the MS degree in Photonics with regard to standardized tests, Undergraduate GPA, and Undergraduate coursework preparation.

-The MEng Curriculum requires completion of 32 graduate-level credits, while satisfying a specialization requirement of 8 to 16 credits and selecting the remaining credits from a broad range of graduate electives.
+The MEng Curriculum requires completion of 32 graduate-level credits, while satisfying a specialization requirement and a practicum requirement.
+The remaining credits can be selected from a broad range of graduate electives.
 The credits of a course can only be used to fulfill the MEng requirements if the student receives a grade of C or better in the course.
 Student should also maintain a cumulative GPA of 3.0 across all graduate level courses taken while enrolled in the MEng program.

-The specialization requirement is met by taking structured courses from a specialization area in one of two ways:
+The specialization requirement is met by taking four structured graduate courses from a specialization.
+Students with appropriate prerequisites may petition to use two 700-level courses to meet the specialization requirement.

 The graduate electives can be ECE graduate courses, non-ECE ENG graduate courses or approved CAS graduate courses in scientific/technical areas.
 You must obtain a grade of C or better in each graduate elective.
 Graduate electives may include at most 4 credits of courses at the 900 level.
 MEng students may also explore graduate electives that embrace technical project management, entrepreneurship, or leadership development.
 Please consult the ECE Department for a listing of such courses that are acceptable as MEng Graduate Electives.